terhnt/counterparty-lib/README.md

 ## Configuration File Format

-Manual configuration is not necessary for most use cases. "back-end" and "wallet" are used to access Bitcoin server RPC.
+Manual configuration is not necessary for most use cases. "back-end" and "wallet" are used to access Unobtanium server RPC.

 A `unoparty-server` configuration file looks like this: